YMSpektor/carnelian-diagram/packages/core/README.md

 **Carnelian Diagram** is a typescript library that allows you to create interactive diagrams for your web applications.

 ## Motivation
-The library pursues several goals: first of all, it's not only a set of finished tools and features, but also an engine for creating your own.
-Secondly, **Carnelian Diagram** is designed to be similar to the popular `React` library, so if you're familiar with React, your skills will be useful for this library too: you can develop custom interactive elements and this process is similar to creating functional components in React (using custom and standard hooks like useState and useEffect, JSX syntax, higher-order components etc).
-This makes **Carnelian Diagram** easy to learn and use in your projects.
-However the library is not based on React and doesn't require it to be installed in your project, you can use it in vanilla TypeScript/JavaScript or with other tools because the library uses it's own engine *similar* to React, but much simplier and adapted for specific needs.
+The library aims to achieve several goals.
+First and foremost, it is not just a collection of pre-built tools and features, but also an engine that enables you to create your own.

+Secondly, **Carnelian Diagram** is designed to have similarities with the popular React library.
+If you are already familiar with React, your skills will be transferrable to this library as well.
+You can develop custom interactive elements using similar concepts, such as functional components (using custom and standard hooks like useState and useEffect), JSX syntax, and higher-order components.
+This familiarity makes it easy to learn and integrate **Carnelian Diagram** into your projects.

+However, it is important to note that **Carnelian Diagram** is not based on React and does not require its installation in your project.
+You can use the library with vanila TypeScript/JavaScript or alongside other tools.
+The library utilizes its own engine, similar to React but simpler and designed to meet specific needs.

 ## Installation